TimeBurningFish/FewFC/README.md

                Jinlong Li
                },
-  title     = {What the role is vs. What plays the role: Semi-supervised Event Argument Extraction via Dual Question Answering}, booktitle = {The Thirty-Fifth {AAAI} Conference on Artificial Intelligence, {AAAI}
+  title     = {What the role is vs. What plays the role: Semi-supervised Event Argument Extraction via Dual Question Answering}, booktitle = {In AAAI-21 AAAI Conference on Artificial Intelligence}, publisher = {{AAAI} Press}, year      = {2021},
-               2019, The Thirty-Third Innovative Applications of Artificial Intelligence Conference, {IAAI} 2021, The Ninth {AAAI} Symposium on Educational Advances in Artificial Intelligence, {EAAI} 2021, Honolulu, Hawaii, USA, January 27 - February 1, 2021}, publisher = {{AAAI} Press}, year      = {2021},
 }